Elder Law

 A lawyer can help if you are a victim of elder abuse, or suspect somebody you care about is a victim, in which case you can raise your concerns with that person before suggesting a plan to get help and move forward.
 A lawyer can help prevent further exploitation of the elder person and, if relevant, recover assets that have been misappropriated.

-If you need assistance, contact one of our lawyers at [email protected] or call 02 9949 4022 for expert legal advice.
+If you need assistance and advice in relation to Elder Law, contact one of our lawyers at [email protected] or call 02 9949 4022 for expert legal advice.